KJCats/My-Notes/3 - Zettelkasten/How to Analyze Books.md

 - Read actively!
 - Less is more!
-- Highlight what is important.
-"If everything is highligh"
+- Highlight only what is important.
+"If everything is highlighted, nothing is"
+- Write down why it is highlighted.

 # References